 Moving people around

 Elevators and escalators account for up to 10% of energy use in buildings.
 Innovative motors, using VSDs, and regenerative braking systems that recuperate energy help cut elevator power consumption in half.
 Escalators can be made more efficient by mounting sensors that turn them off when they are not needed or that activate soft start systems when the number of people carried is low.
-IEC TC 2, IEC TC 3: Basic and safety principles for man-machine interface, marking and identification, and IEC TC 47 provide the technical foundation that ensures that elevators and lifts work as efficiently and safely as possible.
+IEC TC 2, IEC TC 3: Information structures and elements, identification and marking principles, documentation and graphical symbols, and IEC TC 47 provide the technical foundation that ensures that elevators and lifts work as efficiently and safely as possible.

 Nearly 20% of total electricity production is consumed by electric lighting.
 By 2030, energy demand for artificial light is projected to be 80% higher than it is today.